victrme/racle-meteo/README.md

 ## Install

 Deploy a [Cloudflare Worker](https://developers.cloudflare.com/workers/) to start using your own racle-meteo.
 You do not need any API key.
-Migrating to another cloud provider or your own server will the automatic location, meaning the `lat` and `lon` will be required.
+Migrating to another cloud provider or your own server will remove the automatic location, meaning the `lat` and `lon` will be required.

 ## Use